PelionIoT/edgex-device-shadow-service/README.md

 arm PELION EdgeX Shadow Service

+- 06/05/2019: More updates for resource write support (not enabled yet by default...)

 - 06/04/2019: Initial updates for resource write support (not enabled yet by default...)

 - 05/31/2019: Updated scripts